dojo/docs/dojox/form/manager/_Mixin.rst

 formPointValue
 ~~~~~~~~~~~~~~

-This method is similar to formWidgetValue_ method but works on `nodes attached to the widget itself <dojox/form/manager#controlled-elements>`_:
+This method is similar to formWidgetValue_ method but works on :ref:`nodes attached to the widget itself <dojox/form/manager>`:

 .. code-block :: javascript